Fayyez/PCOS-Detection-Model/README.md

 ## Models Used
 Several diiferent models were used including the `RandomForestClassifier()`, `KNeighborsClassifier()`,  `AdaBoostClassifier()` and `XGBClassifier()` etc as welll as the `StackingClassifier()` using `RandomForestClassifier()` as the default meta model with promising results.

+## License
+This PCOS detection model is open-source software licensed under the GNU Lesser General Public License (LGPL) Version 2.1.
+See the LICENSE file for more details.